ESW-NU/AutoAquaponics/README.md

 This file provides connection details to the system hardware.

 #### `serviceAccountKey.json`
 This file provides the connection details used by `main.py` to connect to the project's Firebase database.
+It is not tracked on GitHub due to security reasons but exists in the root directory on the RPi.

 #### `C++` and `flood_growbeds_manual` directory
 These directories contains C++ files used by the system electronics to properly operate the hardware.